 The Sacraments of Initiation are Baptism, Chrismation, and first Holy Communion.
 These three are administered together in immediate succession both for infants, children, and adults.
 Following the tradition of the ancient Church, whenever possible, we receive converts at the Vesperal Divine Liturgy which is served on Holy Saturday morning.
 However, there is not firm rule about this, and the pastor may choose to receive a particular person or family at some other time of year, with preference being give to great feast days.

-Although the norm is to be first Baptized, then Chrismated, and then to receive Holy Communion for the first time, many adults come to the Orthodox Church having already been baptized in another Christian tradition.
-It is the long-standing practice of the Orthodox Church to approach such previous baptisms, assuming certain conditions were met when administered, by a principle known as economia, in which case the baptism is not repeated, but is completed by the ‘seal’ of Chrismation.
+Although the norm is to be first Baptized, then Chrismated, and then receive Holy Communion for the first time, many adults come to the Orthodox Church having already been baptized in another Christian tradition.
+It is the long-standing practice of the Orthodox Church to approach such previous baptisms, assuming certain conditions were met, by a principle known as economia, in which case the baptism is not repeated, but is completed by the ‘seal’ of Chrismation.